| Pertile was born on 9 November 1885

 Nava and Vaghi.
 During October, Pertile sang Edgardo at Budrio

 Lombardi, Dal Monte, Borgioli and Righetti.
-At year's end,
+At the end of the year,

 Andrea Chénier, after which he sang Riccardo at Genoa.
 In